 After the PRP injection, you should follow a strict post-injection protocol to optimise the natural healing effect of PRP.
 These post-injection guidelines include:

-• After the PRP injection, the injected area should be rested for a specified period, depending on the location and the treated condition.
+- After PRP injection, the injected area should be rested for a specified period, depending on the location and the condition being treated.

-• Pain management.
+- Pain management.
 You could experience short-term pain after a joint or tendon injection.
-Generally, joint injection soreness lasts a few days, while a tendon injection lasts up to 7 days longer.
-Pain-relieving techniques include regular ice 15 mins every 4 hours to the injected area to reduce swelling.
-Also, over-the-counter or prescriptive analgesia (examples include paracetamol, Co-Codamol, and Co-Dydramol) may be needed for the first 24-48 hours after an injection.
+Generally, joint injection soreness lasts a few days, whereas a tendon injection may last up to 7 days longer.
+Pain-relieving techniques include applying ice to the injected area for 15 minutes every 4 hours to reduce swelling.
+Additionally, over-the-counter or prescription analgesics (e.g., paracetamol, Co-Codamol, and Co-Dydramol) may be required for the first 24-48 hours after an injection.

 How long should you rest after the PRP injection?

-For a lower body joint injection, you should rest the joint for two days.
+For a lower-body joint injection, you should rest the joint for 2 days.
 It would be best if you kept your walking distance to a minimum.
-After three days, you can return to swimming and upper body weights.
-After a week, you can return to light walking and non-impact activities such as yoga and walking.
-Lighter lower body weights and cross-training can be started after two weeks.
-After three weeks, you can re-engage with running and heavier lower body weights, depending on the severity of your joint pathology.
+After three days, you may resume swimming and upper-body weights.
+After a week, you may resume light walking and non-impact activities, such as yoga.
+Lighter lower-body weights and cross-training may be initiated after two weeks.
+After three weeks, you may reengage in running and heavier lower-body weights, depending on the severity of your joint pathology.

 For tendon injections, you may need a lengthier recovery.
 You may require a CAM walker boot for 7-10 days for some tendons, such as the Achilles.
-Generally, rest your tendon for three days.
+In general, rest your tendon for 3 days.
 Swimming without kicking is allowed after day three.
 After ten days, restart walking.
-After two weeks, you can re-engage in crosstraining and physiotherapy exercises.
-Return to running will be guided by your doctor and physiotherapist, and it will depend on your strength and tolerance for tendon-loading exercises.
+After two weeks, you may resume cross-training and physiotherapy exercises.
+Return to running will be guided by your physician and physiotherapist and will depend on your strength and tolerance for tendon-loading exercises.

 An example of a PRP injeciton recovery time for a partial tear of the Achilles tendon:

-• Day 24-42: Commence standing single-leg calf raises from the floor and continue seated leg calf raises 3x weekly.
-Speak to your doctor about progression, including adding weighted isometric holds.
+- Day 24-42: Commence standing single-leg calf raises from the floor and continue seated leg calf raises 3x weekly.
+Consult your physician regarding progression, including the addition of weighted isometric holds.
 Continue cycling and walking.

 Example of PRP injection recovery time for plantar fasciitis

-• Day 21-28: Add standing weighted calf raises to seated calf raises.
-Continue cycling, swimming, and walking faster (greater than 20 minutes).
+- Day 21-28: Add standing weighted calf raises to seated calf raises.
+Continue cycling, swimming, and walking at a faster pace (for more than 20 minutes).

 Example of PRP injection recovery time for knee arthritis: